 The M.S. in Computational Biology program has a low student-to-faculty ratio to ensure that each student receives individual attention and advising.
 Together with the M.S.
 Program Advising Committee, each students designs a unique schedule of research and coursework to address specific needs and goals.
 Students may attend the Departmental of Biological Sciences' Research Seminar and participate in the weekly Graduate Research Seminar (Journal Club), series that comprise a variety of presentations by outsides scientists, Carnegie Mellon faculty and students, permitting a penetrating look at varied scientific disciplines and contemporary investigative approaches.
 Students also attend various informal seminars whose topics range from scientific integrity and ethics to professional development.

 Matriculating students arrive at the Carnegie Mellon campus in August to attend the University-wide orientation.
-The week before classes start, the Department of Biological Sciences and the Ray and Stephanie Lane Center for Computational Biology holds their orientations, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.
+The week before classes start, the Department of Biological Sciences and Computational Biology Department holds their orientations, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.

 Employment During the Academic Year

 Students are allowed to work for wages on projects separate from their research-for-credit projects (03-700 & 02-700), provided academic progress is not compromised.
 For students who desire to earn wages, there are limited employment opportunities in faculty research groups; students are responsible for seeking out such opportunities.
 It is strongly advised that students wait until their second semester to begin work.

 The number of hours worked will not exceed 12 hours per week; the pay scale will ordinarily range from $10 to $16 per hour.